ronsala/restauranter/README.md

 # Restauranter [Work In Progress]

 Restauranter is an open-source restaurant management web app.
 A user can act as a Patron and/or Proprietor.
-A corresponding React ffrontend can be found at [https://github.com/ronsala/restaranter-frontend](https://github.com/ronsala/restaranter-frontend)r
+A corresponding React frontend can be found at [https://github.com/ronsala/restauranter-frontend](https://github.com/ronsala/restauranter-frontend)r

 Patrons can ...

 * order dishes from a menu
 * arrange to pick up or dine in
 * check out
-* sign up for an account for return visits (optional)

 Proprietors can ...